ACCESS-NRI/addmeta/README.md

 would match and set `frequency=1day`.
 It is possible to define more than one named group in a regex, as long as the names are unique.
 It is also possible to specify multiple regex expressions, only those that match will return variables that can be used as jinja template variables.
-Unused variables are ignore, and in the case of identical named groups in different regexs, later defined regexs override previous ones.
+Unused variables are ignored, and in the case of identical named groups in different regexs, later defined regexs override previous ones.

 ## Invocation